cornelcroi/photo-sharing-website/README.md

 - better SEO,
 - good caching.

+I used this repository to build my own website [ManBehindLens.com](https://manbehindlens.com).

  ## Tools

-- The  [AWS Amplify JavaScript library](https://docs.amplify.aws/), to connect our front end to cloud resources
+- [AWS Amplify JavaScript library](https://docs.amplify.aws/) to connect our front end to cloud resources
-- [Amazon Cognito](https://aws.amazon.com/cognito/), to handle admin sign up authorization
+- [Amazon Cognito](https://aws.amazon.com/cognito/) to handle admin sign up authorization
-- [Amazon Simple Storage Service (S3)](https://aws.amazon.com/s3/), to store and serve as many photos as I wish to upload,, to **host the React.js app** assets for our app and to host the **static generated website**
+- [Amazon Simple Storage Service (S3)](https://aws.amazon.com/s3/) to store and serve as many photos as I wish to upload,, to **host the React.js app** assets for our app and to host the **static generated website**
-- [Amazon CloudFront](https://aws.amazon.com/fr/cloudfront/), to store and serve as many photos as our users care to upload, and to host the static assets for our app
+- [Amazon CloudFront](https://aws.amazon.com/fr/cloudfront/) to store and serve as many photos as our users care to upload, and to host the static assets for our app

-- [Amazon DynamoDB](https://aws.amazon.com/dynamodb/), to provide millisecond response times to API queries for album and photo data
+- [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) to provide millisecond response times to API queries for album and photo data
-- [AWS AppSync](https://aws.amazon.com/appsync/), to host a GraphQL API for our front end
+- [AWS AppSync](https://aws.amazon.com/appsync/) to host a GraphQL API for our front end
-- [AWS Lambda](https://aws.amazon.com/lambda/), to **create photo thumbnails** asynchronously in the cloud & to **generate the static website** on demand
+- [AWS Lambda](https://aws.amazon.com/lambda/) to **create photo thumbnails** asynchronously in the cloud & to **generate the static website** on demand
-- [Amazon Rekognition](https://aws.amazon.com/rekognition/), to detect 5 labels for each uploaded photo
+- [Amazon Rekognition](https://aws.amazon.com/rekognition/) to detect 5 labels for each uploaded photo

 ## Costs